qandeelasim13/URDU-OCR-PROJECT-CODE-SAVIOURS-SI-2026-QANDEEL-ASIM/README.md

 - **Week 1** focused on collecting, organizing, and labeling a dataset of Urdu text images.
 - **Week 2** focused on preprocessing that dataset and testing an existing off-the-shelf OCR engine (Tesseract) to identify its limitations on Urdu Nastaliq script — motivating the need for a custom-trained model.
-- **Week 3** focused on expanding the dataset past the 200-image target, fixing data-quality issues found along the way, and building the PyTorch `Dataset` and `DataLoader` pipeline that will feed the model in Week 4.
+- **Week 3** focused on expanding the dataset past the 200-image target, fixing data-quality issues found along the way, and building the PyTorch `Dataset` and `DataLoader` pipeline that fed the model this week.
+- **Week 4** focused on fine-tuning a TrOCR-based model to actually read Urdu script, after discovering and fixing a fundamental vocabulary mismatch in the base pretrained model.

-All collected images are stored under `data/raw/<category>/`, every image's ground-truth transcription is recorded in `data/labels.csv`, and preprocessed images from Week 2 are stored under `data/processed/`.
+All collected images are stored under `data/raw/<category>/`, every image's ground-truth transcription is recorded in `data/labels.csv`, preprocessed images from Week 2 are stored under `data/processed/`, and the Week 4 fine-tuned model is stored under `models/trocr-urdu-finetuned/`.

 ---